 The talk, titled “Humanities in Action: Doing the Work and Assuring it Works,” is sponsored by the Office of the Associate Dean for Academic Affairs.
 Phillips will also offer a workshop for LC faculty to discuss these issues at 4:30 p.m.
 Nov.
 21 in Hopwood Auditorium.

-Phillips is a 1971 graduate of Lynchburg College (BA, Magna Cum Laude in religion, philosophy, and English), Vanderbilt Divinity School (MDiv, Magna Cum Laude in Biblical Studies), and Vanderbilt University (PhD with Highest Distinction in New Testament studies and linguistics).
+Phillips is a 1971 graduate of University of Lynchburg (BA, Magna Cum Laude in religion, philosophy, and English), Vanderbilt Divinity School (MDiv, Magna Cum Laude in Biblical Studies), and Vanderbilt University (PhD with Highest Distinction in New Testament studies and linguistics).
 He has studied at the Sorbonne and Collége de France, Paris.
 Phillips has taught at Holy Cross College and the University of the South (Sewanee).
 Before becoming dean of Wabash College, he served in a number of key administrative roles: grants officer, director of Special Studies, director of First Year Program, and Religion Department chair.

 Phillips is author of more than four dozen articles and 100 professional or invited presentations and lectures.
 Phillips’ published works include the co-authored (with the Bible and Culture Collective) The Postmodern Bible (Yale University Press, 1995), and several edited and co-edited volumes: Poststructural Criticism and the Bible: Text/History/Discourse (Semeia 51; Scholars Press, 1990), Intertextuality and Reading the Bible with George Aichele (Semeia 69/70; Scholars Press, 1996), Bible and Ethics of Reading with Danna Nolan Fewell (Semeia 77; Society of Biblical Literature, 1997), Reading Community Reading Scripture with Nicole Duran (Trinity Press International, 2002), Levinas and Biblical Studies with David Jobling and Tamara Eskenazi (Society of Biblical Literature, 2003).